cbryant93/sparta-core-project-1/README.md

 Using my wireframes I went through the the different user journeys one may take when playing the game.
 I wrote down on paper what features would be needed to make a user friendly game.

 ## Sprints
 For this project we were to use the agile methodology as a basis to our work style.
-To help follow work progress we used trello.
+To help follow our own progress we used trello.

 ![Wireframe](./MD-Images/Screen Shot 2018-02-08 at 14.42.34.png)

 ### Sprint 1
 In sprint one we were to have a minimal viable product complete.
-This was a complete working game at its most basic design.
+This was to be a complete working game at its most basic level.
 All the key functions had to be working.
-In the picture above you can see what how I differentiated this.
+In the picture above you can see how I differentiated what I was to do in each sprint.

 ### Issues in sprint 1
 #### Create duck function
 The main problem I had was spawning the targets.
 At first I didn't know how I was going to tackle this function.
 One idea I had was making an array of ducks and creating a loop where they all appear one by one.
-I realised this would be many lines of code of divs in the HTML containing ducks.
+I realised this would be too many lines of code consisting of divs in the HTML.
 I then realised I could create a div in Jquery, and somehow keep creating the div with a set interval, to appear on the page.

 ```javascript
 function createDuck() {